wesovilabs/templatizer/README.md

 ## Define your own templates

-The template is the main piece used by Templatizer.
+The template is the keystone in Templatizer.
 A template is a Git repository hosted on any web repositories.
-The templates  will contain values tp be dynamically replaced (variables).
-The varibales can be used in the content of the files but also in the name of folders and files.
+The templates will contain values to be dynamically replaced (variables).
+The variables can be used in the content of the files but also in the name of folders and files.

 To define the variables in the templates we will use the specified format by Go Template.
-Variables are defined as `{{.variable}}`.
+Variables are defined as {{.variable}}.
 See the following example taken from a Go file.

 ```go
 package main